Procedure Guide ·Gastropexy ·2026

 Recovery & Aftercare

 Laparoscopic: 3-5 days restricted activity.
 Open surgery: 10-14 days.
-No running, jumping, or rough play during recovery.
-Small frequent meals for the first week.
+No running, jumping, or rough play.
+Small frequent meals first week.
 Pain medication for 3-5 days.
-The adhesion between stomach and abdominal wall is permanent and very strong once healed.
+Adhesion between stomach and wall is permanent and strong once healed.
 Laparoscopic recovery is 3-5 days

 Total Cost - $400-$3,000